-Note: In case the VCC1 output current in SBC STOP Mode is below the active peak threshold ($I{VCC1,lpeak}$) it should be considered to clear the bit $VCC1_OV_RST$ before entering SBC Stop Mode to avoid unintentional SBC Restart or Fail-Safe Mode entry and to ignore the $VCC1_OV$ bit due to external noise.
+Note: External noise could be coupled into the VCC1 supply line.
+Especially, in case the VCC1 output current in SBC STOP Mode is below the active peak threshold (I{VCC1,lpeak}) the bit VCC1_OV_RST must be set to '0' before entering SBC Stop Mode to avoid unintentional SBC Restart or Fail-Safe Mode entry and to ignore the VCC1_OV bit due to external noise.